Cf: GAAA, GAE, GAMC

 Gender harassment shall be defined as unequal and unfair handling based on a person’s gender or sex.
 It involves any unwelcome, out-of-context gender references or conduct, whether verbal, gestural, pictorial, or physical, which can create a hostile environment.

 Any person who believes he or she has been the victim of sexual or gender harassment by an employee or non-employee volunteer of the Bossier Parish School Board, or any third person with knowledge or belief of conduct which may constitute sexual or gender harassment should report the alleged acts immediately to the employee's immediate supervisor, who in turn shall submit it to the Director of Human Resources.
 If the alleged acts were committed by the employee's immediate supervisor, the complaint should be directed to the Superintendent and/or Director of Human Resources.
-If criminal activity is involved, the victim should also report the incident to the police.
+If criminal activity is involved, the victim should also report the incident to local law enforcement.
 The person to whom the complaint is given shall promptly prepare a written report and forward it to the Superintendent.

 INVESTIGATION AND RECOMMENDATION